Ranking titles: 14 Triple Crown wins: Three (one World Championship, one UK Championship, one Masters)

 2017: Wins the European Masters and Players Championship

 2019: Lifts the Masters trophy for the first time, beating Ronnie O’Sullivan 10-4 in the final.
 Wins the World Grand Prix.
 Wins the Betfred World Championship for the first time, beating John Higgins 18-9 in the final.
 Makes a record seven centuries in the final, a performance described by Steve Davis as “the controlled annihilation of a great player.”
 Earns £500,000, the biggest prize in snooker history.
 Becomes the first player to win more than £1 million in a single season.
 Completes the Triple Crown (having previously won the UK Championship and the Masters).
-Wins the International Championship in China, thrashing Shaun Murphy 10-3 in the final to take his tally of ranking titles to 12.
+Wins the International Championship in China, thrashing Shaun Murphy 10-3 in the final.
 Takes over from O’Sullivan as world number one.
+Beats Thepchaiya Un-Nooh 10-5 in the final of the Yushan World Open.
+Wins the Northern Ireland Open, his 14th ranking title, beating O’Sullivan 9-7 in the final for the second consecutive year.